Amy H. Herring: Education and career

 Herring graduated summa cum laude from the University of Mississippi in 1995, with a double major in English and mathematics.
 She completed an Sc.D in biostatistics at Harvard University in 2000; her dissertation, supervised by Joseph G. Ibrahim, was Missing Covariates in Survival Analysis.

 She joined the North Carolina faculty in 2000, where she became a fellow of the Carolina Population Center in 2006 and Carol Remmer Angle Distinguished Professor of Children's Environmental Health in 2015.
 She moved to Duke in 2017 as part of a hiring initiative to expand Duke's faculty in the quantitative sciences.

 Research

-Herring has authored over 275 papers with a focus on statistical methods for correlated data, including longitudinal data and mixed-scale multivariate data.
-She collaborates extensively with researchers in reproductive, environmental, and global health.
+Herring has authored over 275 papers.
+She is most well known for her works on statistical methodology, Biostatistics, and applications to medicine.

-In 2013, a longitudinal study led by Herring and colleagues and published in the British Medical Journal compared the dates of childbirth and of first intercourse reported in separate questions by a sample of American women, and determined that according to this data one out of every 200 women in the US reported dates consistent with giving virgin birth.
-Herring stated that she found it "highly unlikely" that these women believed themselves to be virgins at the time of their children's births, and suggested that the result might instead be a combination of unintentional inaccuracies by the subjects and of respondents being unwilling to admit to having intercourse.
+Herring has contributed to the methodology of missing data, Bayesian inference, and models for data with complex structure (such as correlated, longitudinal or clustered data).
+Much of her applied work has focused on statistical methods for reproductive health.
+She has also contributed to applications in population and environmental health.